meltifa/postcss-pixel-to-viewport/README.md

-# postcss-pixel-to-viewport
+# postcss-pixel-to-vw

-A plugin for [PostCSS](https://github.com/ai/postcss) that generates viewport units (vw) from pixel units.
+A plugin for [PostCSS](https://github.com/ai/postcss) that generates vw units from pixel units.

 ## Usage

-If your project involves a fixed width, this script will help to convert pixels into viewport units.
+If your project involves a fixed width, this script will help to convert pixels into vw units.

 ### Input/Output